 - a.
 First Offense- Cellular phone will be held by the office for the remainder of the school day. - b.
-Second Offense- Cellular phone will be turned into the office and the student may receive 30 minute detention before the phone is returned. - c.
-Third Offense- Cellular phone will be turned into the office and a parent may be called to pick up the cell phone. - d.
+Second Offense-Cellular phone will be turned into the office and the student may receive a 30 minute detention before the phone is returned. - c.
+Third Offense- Cellular phone will be turned into the office and the student may receive a 30 minute detention.
+A parent may be called to pick up the cell phone.

+- d.
 Fourth offense Cellular phone will be turned into the office and the student may serve an in-school restriction.
 A parent will be required to pick up the phone/device. - e.
 Fifth offense may result in a complete loss of cell phone privileges during the school day.
 A Saturday detention will be assigned

-In addition to the discipline measures outlined above student(s) determined to be using a cellular phone in any manner to cheat on any test, quiz, or assignment the student will be assigned an alternate test and/or assignment, and a Saturday Detention.
-Students will be able to earn a maximum grade of 76% C- on the alternate test or assignment.
-Failure to appear at a Saturday Detention will result in a zero for the assignment and further disciplinary action.
+In addition to the discipline measures outlined above, the student(s) determined to be using a cellular phone in any manner to cheat on any test, quiz, or assignment the student will be given a zero for the assignment and a Saturday Detention will be assigned.
+Failure to appear at a Saturday Detention will result in further disciplinary action.
 Any student found to be, using cell phone cameras in locker rooms, bathrooms or any other inappropriate location will be suspended from school and appropriate law enforcement agencies will be notified.
 Cell phones may not be used to transfer or record the voice of anyone but the user.
 Images also may not be transferred or recorded.

-- 5. USE OF ELECTRONIC STUDY AIDES- Electronic study aides may be used during the school day if use of the device is provided in the student's IEP or permission is received from the student's teacher.
-Examples of study aides include tape recorders, e-readers, kindles, or laptop computers.
-Examples of electronic devices not allowed include electronic games (e.g. Nintendo DS) CD players, MP3 players, radios, cellular phones and other devices deemed inappropriate according to the administration - ${\bf 6.~ELECTRONIC~ENTERTAINMENT~DEVICES-Electronic~entertainment~devices~are~prohibited.}$ - 7.
-GAMBLING Any form of gambling will not be tolerated during the school day or at school-sponsored activities. - 8.
-CARD PLAYING AND OTHER GAMES Cards or other games are not to be brought to or used at school, without teacher permission. - 9.
-COMPUTER MISUSE Misuse or abuse of any computer hardware or software, including the entering, the changing, or deleting of any file on the system other than a student's own, will not be tolerated.
+- 6. USE OF ELECTRONIC STUDY AIDS Electronic study aids may be used during the school day if use of the device is provided in the student's IEP or permission is received from the student's teacher.
+Examples of study aids include tape recorders, e-readers, kindles, or laptop computers.
+Examples of electronic devices not allowed include electronic games (e.g. Nintendo DS) CD players, MP3 players, radios, cellular phones and other devices deemed inappropriate according to the administration. - 7.
+ELECTRONIC ENTERTAINMENT DEVICES Electronic entertainment devices are prohibited. - 8.
+GAMBLING Any form of gambling will not be tolerated during the school day or at school-sponsored activities. - CARD PLAYING AND OTHER GAMES Cards or other games are not to be brought to or used at school, without teacher permission. - 10.
+COMPUTER/PRINTER MISUSE Misuse or abuse of any printers, computer hardware or software, including the entering, the changing, or deleting of any file on the system other than a student's own, will not be tolerated.
 Misuse or abuse of the Internet access will also not be tolerated.
 Based on the seriousness of the offense, the penalty may range from a detention to a recommendation for expulsion.
-A student may also be dropped from the course with a grade of "F" and will not be allowed to use the computer system for any purpose. - 10.
+A student may also be dropped from the course with a grade of "F" and will not be allowed to use the computer system for any purpose. - 11.
 VIOLATION OF OFFICE VISIT POLICY Any student referred to the office will go directly to the office.
-Failure to report directly may result in disciplinary action. - 11.
-INAPPROPRIATE LANGUAGE-Use of profanity, obscene language and/or obscene gestures will not be tolerated and will be dealt with by district staff.
-Repeat offenders will be referred to the office.

-12. DISRUPTION OF THE EDUCATIONAL PROCESS- Any student whose action(s) detract from the educational process will be subject to disciplinary action.
+Failure to report directly may result in disciplinary action. - 12.
+INAPPROPRIATE LANGUAGE-Use of profanity, race and/or gender slurs, obscene language and/or obscene gestures will not be tolerated and will be dealt with by district staff.
+Repeat offenders will be referred to the office. - 13.
+DISRUPTION OF THE EDUCATIONAL PROCESS- Any student whose action(s) detract from the educational process will be subject to disciplinary action.